didoesdigital/steno-dictionaries/README.md

 * [vim.json](dictionaries/vim.json)
 * [voiceover.json](dictionaries/voiceover.json)

-† This dictionary contains fingerspelling entries for writing words.
-In rare situations, the fingerspelled entries can cause [spacing issues](https://github.com/didoesdigital/steno-dictionaries/issues/174).
 ‡ This dictionary is used for Typey Type behaviour and not really for day-to-day steno usage.

 ## English Dictionaries